tyt063144/TTLinks/docs/macservice/oui_db/database.md

     - `__init__(self, **kwargs)`:
       Initializes the `LocalOUIDatabase` with loaders, updaters, and searchers for various OUI types.
 Loads OUI data upon initialization.
 Optional parameters such as search strategy can be passed.

+    - `strategy -> OUIDBStrategy`:
+      Returns the current search strategy being used by the `LocalOUIDatabase`.
+The strategy determines how MAC addresses are searched in the OUI database (e.g., Trie-based, Simple Iteration).

+    - `set_strategy(strategy: OUIDBStrategy) -> None`:
+      Sets the search strategy for the `LocalOUIDatabase`.
+This method re-initializes the loaders, updaters, and searchers based on the new strategy and reloads the OUI data to apply the change.

     - `load() -> None`:
       Loads the OUI data into memory using the defined loaders for each OUI type.
 The data is stored in the `_data` attribute.